5jt/dyalog-cookbook/manuscript/03_structure.md

 Our first version won't even be ready to export as an EXE.
 It will just create a workspace MyApp.dws from scripts: a DYAPP and some DYALOGs.
 We'll call it Version 1.

-From the `code` folder on the book website load `LetterCount.dws`.
+Load the `LetterCount.dws` workspace from the `code\foo` folder on the book website.
 Again, this is just the stand-in for your own code.
 Here's a quick tour.

 ### Investigating the workspace LetterCount